victorkvarghese/react-native-boilerplate/README.md

 </p>

 # UPDATE
-If you want something simple, un openionated and scalable with no boilerplate:
+If you want something simple, un opinionated and scalable with no boilerplate:
 [React-Native-Query-Zusatnd-BoilerPlate](https://github.com/victorkvarghese/react-native-boilerplate-query-zustand)